gotar1/gotar1/README.md

 > * Created an earthquake map using Leaflet and earthquakes data from USGS website.
 > * Created three map layers (dark, outdoor and satallite) for great visualization experience.
 > * Plot a second data set on the map to illustrate relationship between tectonic plates and seismic activity.

-## [Data Engineering Sqlalchemy ](https://github.com/gotar1/Data-Engineering-Sqlalchemy-) — ETL Project About The LOTR Movies, Characters, Chapters and Dialogues.

-> * Built a postgresSQL DataBase for the  Lord of The Ring movies.
-> * Data extracted from Kaggle and Transformed using Python, Jupyter Notebook and Pandas.
-> * Used pgAdmin 4 and PostgresSQL to build and store our DataBase.

-## [Data Analysis and Statistic  ](https://github.com/gotar1/Gun-Laws-Analysis) — The Effectiveness of Background Check Laws in Reducing Gun Related Deaths.

-> * Guns control is a very sensitive issue in America and has been throughout our history.
-> * We looked at the idea that more gun laws reduces guns related deaths.
-> * We used the states of Texas and California as a case study
-> * Overall our study indicate that increasing gun laws slightly correlate with decreasing gun related deaths.

 *****
 *****